-February is American Heart Month, an observance to raise awareness about heart disease and how it can be preventing — both at home and in the community.
+February is American Heart Month, an observance to raise awareness about heart disease and how it can be prevented — both at home and in the community.
 According to The American Heart Association, heart disease is the leading cause of death of women and men in the United States — with 1 in 4 deaths caused by heart disease.

 And 80% of people who die of coronary heart disease are age 65 or older.
 Given how pervasive this concern is among those senior care organizations serve, it’s an excellent topic for your content this month.